 What Should Buyers Do in Today’s Market?

-- How Long will you live in your Next Home?
-This is an important question in a growing inventory marketplace.
-If you plan on living in the home 3 years, you want to make sure there is still an upside of value and tax savings for you.
+- How long will you live in your next home?
+This is an important question in a low interest rate marketplace.
+If you plan on living in the home 5 years, you want to make sure there is still an upside of value and tax savings for you.
 If you are considering a shorter term in your home, consider an adjustable rate fixed for 5 years.
-If you plan on staying longer consider a 15 years amortized loan.
+If you plan on staying longer, consider a 15-year amortized loan.